inet-framework/inet/showcases/routing/manet/doc/index.rst

 The example simulation featuring AODV is defined in the :ned:`Aodv` configuration in :download:`omnetpp.ini <../omnetpp.ini>`.
-This configuration uses the ``ManetProtocolShowcaseA`` network.
+This configuration uses the ``ManetProtocolShowcaseB`` network.
 The network looks like the following:

 .. figure:: media/networkA.png